Azure/azure-sdk-for-js/sdk/databoundaries/arm-databoundaries/README.md

 ## Key concepts

-### DataBoundary
+### DataboundariesManegementClient

-`DataBoundary` is the primary interface for developers using the Azure DataBoundary client library.
-Explore the methods on this client object to understand the different features of the Azure DataBoundary service that you can access.
+`DataboundariesManegementClient` is the primary interface for developers using the Azure DataboundariesManegement client library.
+Explore the methods on this client object to understand the different features of the Azure DataboundariesManegement service that you can access.

 ## Troubleshooting